-Our procedures included, but were not limited to:

-- Evaluating key controls in place at the service provider in relation to the existence and valuation of financial assets and liabilities, including any exceptions noted; - Obtaining independent confirmations from the custodian/relevant counterparties for a sample of financial assets and financial liabilities held at 30 June 2023 and agreeing the units held to the investment portfolio and testing reconciling trades to assess that they have been recorded in the correct period including a review of unsettled trades; and - On a sample basis, independently valuing listed equities by assessing the last traded market price to external pricing sources and comparing the prices published by independent pricing sources to the investment portfolio; and - Testing on a sample basis, forward foreign exchange contracts and futures by assessing valuation inputs to observable market data.
+Key Audit Matter How the scope of our audit responded to the Key Audit Existence and valuation of financial Our procedures included, but were not limited to: assets and financial liabilities at fair Evaluating key controls in place at the service value through profit or loss provider in relation to the existence and valuation of As disclosed in Note 7, financial assets financial assets and liabilities, including any at fair value through profit or loss are exceptions noted; \$103,959,000 as at 30 June 2023, Obtaining independent confirmations from the representing 97% of the Net Asset custodian/relevant counterparties for a sample of Value. financial assets and financial liabilities held at 30 June 2023 and agreeing the units held to the Financial assets and financial liabilities investment portfolio and testing reconciling trades represent the most significant to assess that they have been recorded in the balances in the statement of financial correct period including a review of unsettled position and are the primary drivers of trades; and net asset value and investment On a sample basis, independently valuing listed performance. equities by assessing the last traded market price to external pricing sources and comparing the prices published by independent pricing sources to the investment portfolio; and Testing on a sample basis, forward foreign exchange contracts and futures by assessing valuation inputs to observable market data.